What is a U-Visa?

 - Possesses information concerning the criminal activity

-- Has been helpful, or are being helpful, or are likely lo be helpful to a Federal, State, or local law enforcement official with the investigation or prosecution of the crime.
+- Has been helpful, or are being helpful, or are likely to be helpful to a Federal, State, or local law enforcement official with the investigation or prosecution of the crime.

 There is a list of crimes that qualiﬁes for a U-Visa Petition; some of these are domestic violence, sexual abuse, criminal assault, torture, murder, etc.

-The victim is a person who has suffered direct and proximate harm as the result of the commission of the one of the criminal acts.
-It could also be an “indirect victim" such as family members.
+A victim is a person who has suffered direct and proximate harm as the result of the commission of one of the criminal acts.
+It could also be an “indirect victim” such as family members.

 I have handled U-Visa cases, contact me for an evaluation of your case and know if you meet the requirements for this Visa.